bren2102/PokeSearch/README.md

 ## Description

-This webapp uses the [PokeAPI](https://pokeapi.co/) to get all the pokemons by generation, also let you filter by pokemon on the searchbar and see the detailed information of the selected one.
+This web app uses the[PokeAPI](https://pokeapi.co/) to get all the pokemon by generation, also let you filter by pokemon on the search bar, and see the detailed information of the selected one.

 ## Built With